Looking to have a kitchen makeover ? Have a look at our Kitchen Make-Over (Budget Friendly) and you might find some inspiration on how to save money!

 3.)
 Above the extractor fan, over the electric stove, is a wooden fork/spoon set – also a five rand raffle prize.

 2.)
-I know those little glass cloches are for jams etc, but I like to keep mints and other sweeties in there – the knife block which I spray-painted – go HERE to see how I did this (a paper towel holder and a cup holder as well).
+Those little glass cloches are for jams etc, but I like to keep mints and other sweeties in there.
+The knife block which I spray-painted – go HERE to see how I did this (a paper towel holder and a cup holder as well).